Snæfellsjökull National Park Travel Guide

 A final feature of the National Park is its lava caves.
 While most of these are inaccessible, you can take tours into Vatnshellir throughout summer.

-Snæfellsjökull National Park is adjacent to Arnarstapi and Hellnar on its south, and Hellissandur and Ríf on its north, all historic fishing villages that have managed to preserve the old culture of the peninsula when it was Iceland’s trading hub.
-All four of these settlements have options for accommodation.
+Snæfellsjökull National Park is adjacent to four historic fishing villages that have managed to preserve the old culture of the peninsula when it was Iceland’s trading hub.
+You can find accommodation in Arnarstapi and Hellnar to the south or stay in a hotel in Hellissandur and Rif to the north.

 Within an hour of driving, it is possible to reach many other sites of Snæfellsnes.
 These include the second most defining mountain on the peninsula, Mount Kirkjufell; Ytri Tunga, a seal-watching beach; and Rauðfeldsgjá, a mightily impressive gorge that slices into a mountainside.